 When you're battling these relentless garden pests, you probably despise them, too.
-I've seen a horde of Japanese beetles completely deconstruct a rosebud in well under an hour.
+I've seen a horde of Japanese beetles completely deconstruct a rosebud in well under a day.
 I wish I could offer more late term advice and comfort.
 When it comes to Japanese beetles, though, getting at them early and taking the time in fall to lay the groundwork for next year seems to work the best.
 On hearing this, I've been told by grumpy readers determined to find a quick solution that I'm no help at all (cue the sound of a door slamming).

 When and How Did Japanese Beetles Get Here?

 One big problem is that Japanese Beetles aren't native to the U.S. and have few natural predators here.
 Even worse, they love the weather and can find plenty to eat.
 They've been around since 1916 after arriving from Japan in a shipment of goods bound for a nursery in southern New Jersey.
 (It's pretty amazing the experts can actually pinpoint this.)
 Today, they're very active in 25 U.S. states, most of them east of the Mississippi.